RNVizion/publishing-agent/README.md

 - **Reasoning is the model's job.** It makes a single judgment from a plain-language request: publish this post, or don't; for real, or as a dry run.
 - **Execution is the tools' job.** Every step that touches the filesystem, git, or the network is an ordinary Python function with one responsibility and a typed result.
 No step improvises.

 The orchestration itself is code, not a prompt. `publish_post` runs the chain in sequence and stops at the first step that returns `ok: false`.
-That's deliberate: an earlier version let the model orchestrate the steps freely, and it occasionally skipped one, publishing a post with no index card.
+That's deliberate: an earlier version let the model orchestrate the steps freely, and it occasionally skipped one.
 Moving the sequence into a tool removed that whole class of error.
 The model's only decision is the one a model is actually good at.

 ## The chain

 `publish_post(slug, for_real)` runs, in order:

 1. `validate_post` — checks the post carries everything the feed needs; **stops the publish if a required field is missing**
-2. `generate_card` — builds the blog-index card from the post's own metadata
-3. `insert_card` — inserts it at the top of the index (idempotent; a re-run is a no-op)
-4. `commit_and_push` — stages the post and the blog index (the card lives inside the index), commits, and pushes
+2. `commit_and_push` — stages and commits the post, then pushes
-5. `wait_for_live` — polls the live URL until it returns 200, so nothing downstream runs against a page that hasn't deployed; then confirms the post's `og:image` is reachable and flags it if not
+3. `wait_for_live` — polls the live URL until it returns 200, so nothing downstream runs against a page that hasn't deployed; then confirms the post's `og:image` is reachable and flags it if not
-6. `update_corpus` — registers the post with the RAG corpus and triggers a rebuild
+4. `update_corpus` — registers the post with the RAG corpus and triggers a rebuild

-A **dry run** (`for_real=false`, the default) runs steps 1–3 in preview and stops, writing and pushing nothing.
-It's a full rehearsal with no side effects.
+A **dry run** (`for_real=false`, the default) runs step 1 and stops, writing and pushing nothing.
+It confirms the post clears the required-field bar before any real publish.

-The per-post Open Graph share image is **not** the agent's job.
-A GitHub Action in the site repo (`build-og`) renders it with Pillow when the push from step 4 lands, and commits it back.
-The agent never imports an image library, fetches a font, or stages a PNG.
+The post's index card, RSS feed, and Open Graph share image are **not** the agent's job.
+Two GitHub Actions in the site repo handle them on the push from step 2: `build-feed` regenerates the blog index and `feed.xml` from the posts, and `build-og` renders the share image with Pillow and commits it back.
+The agent never writes the index, builds a feed, imports an image library, or stages a PNG.

 ## Refusal as a design value